-Criterion 1.a: The storage area for equipment and medicines must be close to the patient's bedroom.
+Criteria 1.a: The storage area for equipment and medicines must be close to the care-receiver's bedroom.

-Criterion 1.b: The patient's bedroom must be close to a toilet.
+Criteria 1.b: The care-receiver's bedroom must be close to a toilet.

-Both criteria are associated with the shortest path problem between two points on a grid generated by floorplan discretization.
-For our proposal, the most promising methods seem to be the Dijkstra algorithm and its extension AAlgorithm, which have been used in many previous applications (Goldstein et al., 2020) (Goel et al., 2017) and whose popularity has been largely documented (Abd Algfoor et al., 2015) (Madkour et al., 2017) (Kumawat et al., 2021).
-In the illustrative diagram in Figure 2, the necessary input data has been isolated.
-The system overlays the spaces with a regular grid.
+The shortest path problem between two points on a grid made by floorplan discretization has to do with both of these criteria.
+For our proposal, the most promising methods seem to be the Dijkstra algorithm and its extension, the AAlgorithm, which have been used in many previous applications (Goldstein et al., 2020; Goel et al., 2017) and whose popularity has been largely documented (Abd Algfoor et al., 2015; Madkour et al., 2017; Kumawat et al., 2021).
+As shown in Figure 2, the system overlays the spaces with a regular grid.
 Then, the shortest paths between the relevant points are calculated in terms of the minimum number of touched nodes on the network formed by the grid cells.

-Figure 2.
-Example of the calculation of the shortest paths between relevant points on a grid.
+Figure 2 : An example of how the shortest paths between important points on a grid are calculated.